Technology Degrees & Programs

 Get to Know Our Technology Degrees

-Our technology degree programs are anchored with Tech Core, which means they consist of a strategically designed curriculum to help you build a foundation of the interdisciplinary skills you’ll need for today’s Internet of Things (IoT) economy.
+Our technology degree programs are anchored with Tech Core, which means they consist of strategically designed curriculum, in conjunction with our tech-empowered learning approach, to help you build a foundation of the interdisciplinary skills you’ll need for today’s Internet of Things (IoT) economy.